Web3DConsortium/X3D-Edit/README.dist.md

 * <code>jdkhome="C:\Program Files\Java\openjdk\jdk-19"</code> (for example)

+(If you use default installation directory, then you may need administrator permissions to perform any such modifications.)
 ----

 *TODO*.
 A better solution is needed from NetBeans so that the OS installers arrive with either a bundled Java or else a properly configured JDK CLASSPATH.